SoftHu/tos_avg/En/GLP_3.md

 But I'm telling you now, don't get any funny ideas.]
 1719161269123110 -->1719163380421672[<b>Speaker 👉 Unconfigured:</b>

-Anyway, here's the reward from Her Majesty...
+Anyway, here's the reward from the Gulu Bobo queen.
 Be grateful, you insolent brat.]
 1719161275267111 -->1719163380421672[<b>Speaker 👉 Unconfigured:</b>

-Anyway, here's the reward from Her Majesty...
+Anyway, here's the reward from the Gulu Bobo queen.
 Be grateful, you insolent brat.]
 Start -->1724023392865331[<b>Speaker 👉 Unconfigured:</b>